rstudio/rstudio-conf-2022-program/sessions/data-quality/making-data-pipelines-in-r.md

 overwhelmed when tasked with larger projects like data pipelines.
 This talk invites the participant to hear the perspective of a self-taught R user who used curiosity and patience to create a functional data pipeline in R for a local health department.
-Specifically, this talk will touch on the following topics:
+Specifically, this talk will touch on the following concepts:

+- Surveying Data Landscapes
+- File Structures
+- Saving Yourself with Data Validation
+- Modularizing Code and Connecting R Scripts -
+- Thinking about Pipeline Sustainability
--Surveying Data Landscapes -File Structures -Saving Yourself with Data Validation -Modularizing Code -Connecting Scripts -Scaling for Dissemination -Remaining Calm in Unfamiliar R Territories
+- Remaining Calm in Unfamiliar R Territories